CVE-2025-61984

 Mitigation and workarounds

 The primary mitigation is to upgrade to OpenSSH version 10.1 or later, which disallows control characters in usernames.
-For those unable to upgrade immediately, it is possible to mitigate through SSH configuration by quoting any ProxyCommand that passes the %r expansion token with single quotes.
-Additional defense-in-depth measures include configuring git to turn off SSH transports for submodules using 'git config --global protocol.ssh.allow user' and disabling URL handlers for ssh:// (SSH Blog, OpenSSH Release).
+Alternative mitigations include changing any ProxyCommand in SSH client configuration that passes the %r expansion token to quote it with single quotes.
+For git users, it's recommended to configure git to turn off SSH transports for submodules using 'git config --global protocol.ssh.allow user'.
+Additionally, disabling URL handlers for ssh:// can provide additional protection (Security Blog, OpenSSH Release Notes).

 Community reactions